-We saw another twenty-five basis points of market easing at the long end of the yield curve: the 10-Year TIPS yield is now negative.
-The market has now delivered 170 basis points of easing in the 10-year Treasury window since the end of last October, and 140 basis points to the 30-year bond.
-On the 30-year bond, you would have made a 30% profit if you bought it last October and sold it today, compared to a 3.5% profit on the S&P Composite over the same period.
+The market has now delivered 100 basis points of easing in the ten-year Treasury window since the end of last October.
+On the 30-year bond, you would have made a 20% profit if you both it last October and sold it today, compared to a 3.5% profit on the S&P Composite over the same period.
 That is a major, major sentiment shift.
 That means that a number of people short debt with riskier operations than the S&P Composite are about to face margin calls and rollover difficulties.
 We will shortly see how solvent the market judges them.

 - U.S. potential economic growth continues to be a hair above 2%/year.

-- There are still no signs the U.S. has entered that phase of the recovery in which inflation is accelerating or of needed interest-rate normalization: secular stagnation continues to reign.
+- There are still no signs the U.S. has entered that phase of the recovery in which inflation is accelerating, or of any need for interest rate normalization: secular stagnation continues to reign.

 - The Trump-McConnell-Ryan tax cut has been a complete failure at boosting the American economy through increased investment in America, but it has been a success in making the rich richer and thus America more unequal, and it delivered a short-term demand-side Keynesian fiscal stimulus to growth that has now ebbed.

 - Those who beat the drum for it owe us an explanation for why they got it wrong.
 They have not provided one: shame on them.

 A change from one month ago: The market continues to lower interest rates at the long end of the yield curve.